-Pupils have at least 2 hours PE a week through lessons in games, gymnastics, dance and athletics using the Val Sabin Scheme of Work.
-Pupils develop the skills and tactics to play competitive sports such as football, rounders, netball, handball and hockey and in Year 4 pupils participate in swimming lessons.
+Pupils have at least 2 hours PE a week through lessons in games, gymnastics, dance and athletics.
+Pupils develop the skills and tactics to play competitive sports such as football, rounders, netball, handball and hockey and in Year 4 pupils attend swimming lessons.
+All children have the opportunity to express themselves through dance and generate gymnastic routines individually and co-operatively.

-Activities during playtimes also support physical fitness and provide opportunities for pupils to play active games such as handball and basketball.
-Upper KS2 pupils act as Play Leaders on the KS1 playground to encourage fitness and active play in our younger children.
+Activities during playtimes also support Physical Fitness and provide opportunities for pupils to play active games such as handball and basketball.
+Upper KS2 pupils act as Play Leaders on the KS1 playground to encourage fitness and active play in our younger children and share the knowledge from their own PE lessons.

-Pupils can access further sporting opportunities through our after school clubs e.g. football, cricket and rounders.
+Pupils can access further sporting opportunities through our after school clubs.

 The school organises an Annual Sports Day for KS1 and KS2 as well as a ‘challenge yourself’ sports morning for KS2 pupils to demonstrate their improved fitness in a range of athletic events and to develop their understanding of ‘personal bests’.